bc-computing/gus-automation/README.md

 NOTE: While we are in the process of improving our code, the preinstalled repos may not contain the latest versions.
 Make sure to git pull inside each repo after instantiating the profile.

+## TODO
+- Finish working on ```run_experiments.py```
+   - This is is the updated way of running experiments (easier) and can run any number of configurations
+   - Gryff not working with fig8 even with proper amount of servers (3)
+   - Need to automate fig12 (if possible) as this changes number of nodes
+      - May not be possible to automate as different cloudlab profiles are needed for each setup
+   - Need to finish plotting, see README.md of ``plotFigs/``

 ## How to Run
 ### Setup
 1. Instantiate the cloudlab profile above.